5 Tech Stocks That Just Got Shredded by Goldman's Bubble Call

 But on Friday, these tech stocks are suffering their largest pullback in months after Goldman Sachs issued a bearish note warning of a valuation air pocket.

-Goldman Sachs coined a new term, “FAAMG” — Facebook Inc (NASDAQ:FB), Amazon.com, Inc. (NASDAQ:AMZN), Apple Inc. (NASDAQ:AAPL) and Microsoft Corporation (NASDAQ:MSFT) and Google parent Alphabet Inc (NASDAQ:GOOGL).
+Goldman Sachs coined a new term, “FAAMG” — Facebook Inc (NASDAQ:FB), Amazon.com, Inc. (NASDAQ:AMZN), Apple Inc. (NASDAQ:AAPL), Microsoft Corporation (NASDAQ:MSFT) and Google parent Alphabet Inc (NASDAQ:GOOGL).
 The acronym supplants the FANG, which included Facebook, Amazon, Netflix, Inc. (NASDAQ:NFLX) and Alphabet.
 It then warned that these so-called FAAMG stocks have some serious valuation issues, as well as how closely their performance is correlated with so-called market “safe havens” such as bonds.

 That sent tech stocks to the ground — hard.
 Here’s a look at five major tech stocks that really took it on the chin Friday, and where they might head next.